Climate Crisis

 Christopher Michel | CC BY 2.0

-Droughts and the resulting impact on agriculture are causing hunger, poverty, food insecurity, and pushing up food prices.
-With more than 40% of the world's population relying on agriculture as their main source of income, it is not surprising that drought is the climate change consequence most people are worried about.
+Droughts and the resulting impact on agriculture are causing hunger, poverty, food insecurity, and high food prices.
+With more than 40% of the world's population relying on agriculture as their main source of income, it is unsurprising that drought is the consequence of climate change most people are worried about.

 As whole regions become unliveable, people are forced to leave their homes in search of safety, improved quality of life, and financial prospects.
 Since 2008, 21.5 million climate refugees have been displaced annually by weather-related events.

 The majority of these climate migrants come from rural areas where the economy is based on the vulnerable agriculture sector.
 Climate change is now multiplying the threat of conflict in these at-risk areas as instability rises.
-Resource competition, food and water scarcity are indirectly driving wars.
+Resource competition and food and water scarcity are indirectly driving wars.

-Shocking estimates calculate the cost of unchecked climate change to the world economy to be $178 trillion by 2070.
+Shocking estimates calculate the global economy's cost of unchecked climate change to be $178 trillion by 2070.

 A huge field of dark blue solar panels sit on a flat landscape with the sunsetting in the background.